DeathKhan/transmission-client-gtk/README.md

 A fork of [Transmission](https://github.com/transmission/transmission) focused on one goal: **the GTK client can act as a remote control for an existing `transmission-daemon`**, the way `transmission-qt` already does.

 Upstream `transmission-gtk` always embeds its own BitTorrent session.
-This build adds a full HTTP RPC path so you can manage the **same daemon** already in use—without switching to Qt or the not so good looking remote-only app.
+This build adds a full HTTP RPC path so you can manage the **same daemon** already in use, without switching to Qt or the not so good looking remote-only app.

 **Details:** [gtk/README.md](gtk/README.md) (config, build, feature list)